-You may well have been reflecting upon your child-minding routines, checking that the baby received good care.
-The exact causes of sudden infant death are not known, but you may worry that the death could have been prevented.
+The exact causes of SIDS and sudden unexplained death in childhood are not known, but you may worry that the death could have been prevented.
 Even when you are sure you have done nothing wrong, and could not have acted differently, feelings of guilt can be strong.

 “Many people asked why I was grieving as the child wasn’t mine.
 Those comments really hurt and still do.
 I feel very isolated as there was no one that I could talk to who had been through a similar experience.
 I wouldn’t want anyone else to feel the pain and isolation I felt nearly ten years ago.
 There is a need to talk to someone who understands.”

-The death of a baby may change the relationship between parent and carer and, while some friendships can be strengthened, some parents may not want to see the carer again.
+The death of a child may change the relationship between parent and carer and, while some friendships can be strengthened, some parents may not want to see the carer again.

 How we can support you